soniacweb/project4redbrix/README.md

 Redbrix is a dynamic property listings website built with Python and Django.

+# Timeframe

+1 week solo project

 ### To run

 - Create a virtual environment and within the env, intall Python 3, and Django.
-- python manage.py runserver
+- python manage.py runserver inside env.

-### NB terminal command for returning to your virtual env if you get kicked out:
+### NB terminal command for returning to your virtual env if you get kicked out after installation on mac:
 - source ./venv/bin/activate

+### NB terminal command for returning to your virtual env on windows:
+- ./venv/Scripts/activate.bat (possibly absolute path)

 ### Technologies used: